-Priority of access: Priority will be assessed on a case-by-case basis in reference to the following priority guidelines: ☐ Essential Workers ☐ Vulnerable children or families at risk of abuse or neglect ☐ Disadvantaged children or families ☐ Families with difficult or exceptional circumstances ☐ Families enrolled at the Service with previous bookings ☐ Single parent families who meet the activities test ☐ Families with two parents who meet the activities test ☐ Single parent families who do not meet the activities test ☐ Families with one parent who meets the activities test ☐ New Families Essential frontline workers will include; Health Professionals and Emergency Workers Hospital Staff including Contractors Educators, and workers in the Child Care Industry Aged Care Worker Those employed in Transport, Telecommunications, Energy or Water Government Employees Physical Distancing This Service reserves the right to cap booking numbers in order to reflect current physical distancing recommendations Proof of Employment Policy endorsed 2 nd November 2021 Evaluation and review due 2 nd May 2023

-This Service reserves the right to seek proof of employment prior to accepting an enrolment/booking.
+Priority of access: Priority will be assessed on a case-by-case basis in reference to the following priority guidelines: ☐ Essential Workers ☐ Vulnerable children or families at risk of abuse or neglect ☐ Disadvantaged children or families ☐ Families with difficult or exceptional circumstances ☐ Families enrolled at the Service with previous bookings $\square$ Single parent families who meet the activities test ☐ Families with two parents who meet the activities test $\square$ Single parent families who do not meet the activities test $\square$ Families with one parent who meets the activities test ☐ New Families Essential frontline workers will include; Health Professionals and Emergency Workers Hospital Staff including Contractors Educators, and workers in the Child Care Industry Aged Care Worker Those employed in Transport, Telecommunications, Energy or Water Government Employees Physical Distancing This Service reserves the right to cap booking numbers in order to reflect current physical distancing recommendations Proof of Employment This Service reserves the right to seek proof of employment prior to accepting an enrolment/booking.
+New Families Families new to the Service may be given bookings at the discretion of this Service.

-New Families

-Families new to the Service may be given bookings at the discretion of this Service.
 New families will be required to complete all relevant enrolment forms and documents, and may be asked to provide proof of immunisation, and/or pay fees attached to the enrolment process as required by any existing Policies and Procedures.